AdiKum26/AdiKum26/README.md

 - 🤖 **MIT Innovation Workshop (Top African Students)** – Learned AI, robotics, NLP, and more
 - 📱 Working on a fitness app that offers personalized workout and diet plans
 - 🧪 Research project: Tech access and population health in Seattle's Madison Park
+- 💻 Contributed to StartupClubUW's web development using JavaScript, HTML, and CSS

 ---